inkstitch/inkstitch/collections/_docs/en/004-013-visualize.md

 ## Stitch Plan Preview

 Run `Extensions > Ink/Stitch > Visualize and Export > Stitch Plan Preview...`.
-Instead of apllying the stitch plan, you can also use the `Live preview` option.
+Instead of applying the stitch plan, you can also use the `Live preview` option.
 Then you don't need to undo your changes afterwards.
+If you apply the stitch plan, you will have the ability to inspect it and adapt your design as you wish.
+Use the Undo Stitch Plan extension to remove it afterwards.

 You have the following display options:
 * **Move stitch plan beside the canvas** Displays the preview on the right side of the canvas.
 If not enabled, the stitch plan will be placed on top of your design.
 In that case you may want to update your design visibility to eather hidden or lower opacity.